joeylevy/gallery-by-supsystic/readme.txt

 * Add links, icons and captions
 * Post Feed Gallery and Video Gallery
 * HTML caption option
-* Available with any Wordpress Theme
+* Available with any WordPress Theme

 Gallery plugin will help you display your images for maximum effect on your blog or website.